 - Do not push a person’s wheelchair without their permission – offer help if you think it is required but do not impose it.
 When talking to a person who uses a wheelchair sit down (if possible) so that you are both on the same level.

 - Make lecture notes available in advance if possible.
 Having lecture notes available online enables students to reduce the amount of handwritten notes they need to take during the lecture.
-This may enable the student to conserve energy for the rest of the college day.
+This may enable the student to conserve energy for the rest of the university day.
 Some students with physical disabilities may have a note-taker.

 - When planning course timetables, try to ensure timetabling gives all students sufficient time to move between teaching venues.
-Try to avoid significant location changes within a college day e.g. Trinity main campus and Trinity Centre for Health Sciences, St. James’s Hospital.
+Try to avoid significant location changes within a university day e.g. Trinity main campus and Trinity Centre for Health Sciences, St. James’s Hospital.

 - Students with complex needs or severely reduced mobility may have a Personal Emergency Evacuation Plan (PEEPS).
 The information for the student’s safe evacuation in the event of an emergency will be contained in their LENS report.
 Training in the use of the evacuation equipment can be obtained from the Disability Service.